Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 Weak animals are always at risk from predators.
 These birds may have some sense of that vulnerability.

-The truth is, no one knows for sure.
+No one knows for sure.
 Theories exist.
 Some believe they are cleaning their food.

 Since crows are intelligent opportunistic feeders, eating food from human trash and landfills, it's believed by some that they've evolved to clean their food before eating.